cran-task-views/Cluster/Cluster.md

     optimal clustering procedure for a given dataset.
 -   Package `r pkg("clustMixType")` implements Huang's
     k-prototypes extension of k-means for mixed type data.
--   Package `r pkg("evclust")` implements various clustering algorithms that produce a credal partition, i.e., a set of Dempster-Shafer mass functions representing the membership of objects to clusters.
 -   Package `r pkg("FPDclustering")` implements probabilistic distance clustering (PD-clustering), a fuzzy clustering method, and some extensions.